estellederrien/vuetify-mobile-cordova/README.md

 ![Screenshot](logo.png)

-My vue.js + vuetify and cordova starter, for building APKS and sell them .
+My vue.js + vuetify and cordova starter, made to  build APKS and sell them .

 ## Description :
 Nowadays, it is now possible to create an Android APK, and to sell it, by simply compiling the vue.js app using CORDOVA !